 When nutrients and metabolites rich media are given to auxotrophic mutants, the condition has become permissive for them and mutant colonies can grow faster.

-In simple terms, a mutation that causes functional retardation of the gene are called as loss of function mutation.
+In simple terms, a mutation that causes functional loss of the gene is called a loss of function mutation.
 Loss of function mutation depends on the condition of inheritance of that mutation.
 Generally, it remains recessive.

 If the wild-type normal allele is dominant and expressed over mutant allele then even in heterozygous condition, the loss of function mutation remains recessive.
 It is also called a null mutation.